Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 Ocho Rios: Jamaica's Ultimate Playground

 Ocho Rios on the north coast has it all: killer beaches, rainforests, waterfalls and more tourists per square foot than anywhere else in Jamaica.
-It's a cruise ship hub, so expect crowds, but also epic adventures.
+It's a cruise ship hub, so expect crowds, but also epic Ocho Rios excursions and adventures.

 First stop: the Ocho Rios Craft Market.
 It's chaotic, colorful and full of handmade treasures.
 You can bargain for wood carvings, vibrant textiles and jewelry.
 The air smells like spices and possibility.